 Another quick van ride and we arrived back at the Pullman Hotel for a buffet breakfast and champagne.
 We also received our certificates, my third hot air ballooning experience.

 I had several weeks in Melbourne so I was able to book this activity in-country, but I would recommend booking in advance for the beginning of your trip to Melbourne.
-This will give you a great view of the city to start your Melbourne adventures and also allow for rescheduling if needed.
+A hot air balloon in Melbourne will give you a great view of the city to start your adventures and also allow for rescheduling if needed.
 Our balloon pilot explained that there are not nearly as many cancellations in Australia’s Summer (Nov-Feb) but during the winter months, Melbourne’s weather famously changes frequently.
 You can find the best prices on TripAdvisor from 200+ booking sites.

 Melbourne is one of the few cities you can hot air balloon over and this operator has been part of the tourism industry for over 30 years.
 It is also unlikely that most cities could get this type of experience approved today, so take the chance to experience hot air ballooning in Melbourne.

-BlueSkyTraveler worked with TripAdvisor to review this attraction and booking through the TripAdvisor, however all opinions are my own.
+BlueSkyTraveler worked with TripAdvisor to review this attraction and booking through the TripAdvisor, however all opinions are my own.in

 Inspired to visit Melbourne Australia?